ocurrent/current-bench/HACKING.md

 This document contains instructions for working on the OCaml Benchmarks project.

+## Requirements

+- Docker compose 1.28+ is required.

 ## Development environment

 OCaml Benchmarks uses a dedicated docker environment for development purposes.
 No other dependencies apart from docker are needed to run the project locally.